mxento/mxport/README.md

 mxport
 ======

-master_dim : tables and schemas to for a mysql based multi-dimensional data model.
+master_dim folder: tables, functions, views, and schemas to for a mysql based time dimensions data model.

-etl: logging , job checking, and status checking for mysql etl jobs.
+etl folder: logging , job checking, and status checking for mysql etl jobs.